sith-ikjetil/CMPlayer.Linux/README.md

  - sudo apt install libmpg123-dev
  - sudo apt install libao-common
  - sudo apt install libao-dev
- - On WSL: sudo apt install pulseaudio (Doesn't always work)
+ - On WSL: sudo apt install pulseaudio (can be helpful, but doesn't always work)

 ## Fedora
 In order to get these libraries onto you Fedora distro, you can